dan-lovelace/web-extension-boilerplate/README.md

 ### `package`

 Prepares your project for publishing on extension stores.
-It generates ZIP files that may be uploaded directly in the extension management dashboards.
+It generates ZIP files in a directory named `versions` that may be uploaded directly in the extension management dashboards.

 #### Sample usage